puranjayyadav/blog-scraper/README.md

 This will:
 1. Start a web server at http://localhost:5000
 2. Open your browser and navigate to http://localhost:5000
-3. Enter a URL to scrape (e.g., https://quill.co/blog)
+3. Enter a URL to scrape
 4. Set the maximum number of pages to scrape
 5. Click "Scrape" to start
 6. Download the results as JSON